 SpaDES is being developed).
 It might be important to keep an eye on new improvements present in Git Hub that might not be in CRAN yet.
 You’ll find the latest releases for each package in their respective Git Hub page (e.g. SpaDES.core releases).
 If you go to the commits page you’ll notice that that there might be new features relatively to the latest commit.

-## load SpaDES library(SpaDES) ## Locate the sample modules in SpaDES.core sampleModuleDir <- system.file('sampleModules', package = 'SpaDES.core') ## list the modules in this directory dir(sampleModuleDir)
+## load SpaDES ## RESTART R -- using Ctrl-Shift-F10 (may work if in Rstudio) or other library(SpaDES) ## Locate the sample modules in SpaDES.core sampleModuleDir <- system.file('sampleModules', package = 'SpaDES.core') ## list the modules in this directory dir(sampleModuleDir)

 What do these modules do?

-## open the sample module Rmd file to learn more about the modules and access a simple example sampleModuleFiles <- list.files(sampleModuleDir, pattern = 'Rmd$', recursive = TRUE, full.names = TRUE) ## open the first file file.edit(sampleModuleFiles) ## or all: lapply(sampleModuleFiles, file.edit)
+## open the sample module Rmd file to learn more about the modules and access a simple example sampleModuleFiles <- list.files(sampleModuleDir, pattern = 'Rmd$', recursive = TRUE, full.names = TRUE) ## open the Rmd file file.edit(sampleModuleFiles)

-All modules should come with an .Rmd file that provides a summary of how the module works and reproducible example.
+As a best practice, modules should come with an .Rmd file that provides a summary of how the module works and reproducible example, though this is not actually imposed.
 If you’ve ever searched for R-help on stackoverflow you’ll have noticed how people try to provide

 R code that can be run in any machine to reproduce the problem/solution at hand.
 Module .Rmd files should also run in any machine.